JPWILSON/ICG/NOTES.md

 ### Who Does What
-We all do whatever we can to get this going asap, but I think we all curate and work together on finding the right services to offer and agree on the layout (JP will build the site)
+We all do whatever we can to get this going asap, but I think we all curate and work together on finding the right services to offer and agree on the layout (JP will build the site).
 Perhaps Marc can design the adwords, think of a useful cost and other ways of getting our name out there.
 Maybe there are tenders we can do.
 I have a corporation that we can use to bill.

 ### Things to be done
-Figure out how we bill (I guess it depends where our customers are) Find some templates/ strategies online for the output of the work done
+- Figure out how we bill (I guess it depends where our customers are).
+- Find some templates/ strategies online for the output of the work done.
+- Just find some clients (secure some contracts).

 ### Services on offer: